rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 17 more

 ### database
-- Used by modules: blending, traceability, sku_production, system_config, material_writeoff, batch_production, masters_common, cost_management
+- Used by modules: blending, cost_management, batch_production, masters_common, material_writeoff, traceability, sku_production, system_config
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py